-For over 20 years, the Coalition for Gun Control is working to make Canada safer.
-The Coalition is supported by more than 200 health, crime prevention, victims, policing, women’s and community organizations from across Canada which have worked to reduce violence and injury over almost 30 years.
+For almost 30 years, the Coalition for Gun Control has been working to make Canada safer and is supported by more than 200 health, crime prevention, victims, policing, women’s and community organizations from across Canada.
 We have made progress but much more needs to be done.

-Learn more about the history of gun control and how it has improved public safety in Canada, you can watch this video, or visit our page on Fireams Legislative History.
+Learn more about the history of gun control and how it has improved public safety in Canada, you can watch this video, or visit our page on Firearms Legislative History.